Wastewater Treatment Plant Nutrient Removal and Wet Weather Flow Management Upgrade and Expansion Project

 Wastewater Treatment Plant Upgrade Project Achieving Milestones

 The Wastewater Treatment Plant (WWTP) upgrade project continues to make significant progress and achieve important construction milestones.
 Phases 1 & 2 construction activities were completed last year.
-Phase 3 construction activities are approximately 80 percent complete and we anticipate starting up the new processes in 6 to 9 months from now.
+Phase 3 construction activities are approximately 85 percent complete, and we anticipate starting up the new processes in February 2025.
 The installation of the Yard Piping has been completed except for connecting the existing force mains to the new headworks.
-This is currently scheduled for June 2024.
-PG&E and AT&T have relocated their existing facilities, which removes their utilities from the treatment plant property.
+This is currently scheduled for December 2024.
+Last year, PG&E and AT&T relocated their existing facilities which removes their utilities from the treatment plant property.

 What Is Happening during the Construction?